 Caregivers are at a high risk for burnout because of these physical and emotional demands.
 And the truth is that many people become caregivers after the age of fifty.
 That’s an age at which many people would like to start slowing down rather than picking up new responsibilities.
 In this article, we will be discussing tips on avoiding caregiver burnout.
 Keep reading to learn more!

 Burnout, generally, is defined as emotional and physical exhaustion that is not temporary.
 A hallmark characteristic of burnout is a loss of compassion for the ones we care for.

 In other words, one might begin the job of caregiving with a heart full of love for an aging parent and gratitude for being able to help a father or mother.
 Two or three years down the road, however, a caregiver’s attitude can change.
 She may see helping a parent as a thankless chore and feel more indifference than compassion.

 This kind of burnout is dangerous because the caregiver with burnout is more likely to make mistakes that compromise the well-being of a beloved parent.
 Caregivers with burnout are also likely to neglect their own care.

 Here are a few other signs of burnout:

 - Loss of interest in favorite activities

-- Feelings of irritability, sadness, and helplessness that can lead to depression or signal depression.
+- Feelings of irritability, sadness, and helplessness can lead to depression or signal depression.